globaltravelreport/global-travel-report/content/articles/1-explore-iraklio-a-cruise-gem-for-australian-adventurers.md

 imageLink: 'https://unsplash.com'
 slug: 1-explore-iraklio-a-cruise-gem-for-australian-adventurers
 metaTitle: '''1.
 Explore Iraklio: A Cruise Gem for Australian Adventurers'''
-metaDescription: >-
+metaDescription: "
   Greece beckons Australian travelers with its crystal-clear waters, fascinating history, and delectable cuisine.
-At the heart of this allure is Irakli...
+At the heart of this allure is Irakli..."
 keywords: ''
 originalTitle: Iraklio port focuses on cruise tourism - eKathimerini.com
 photographer: